 Sustainable leadership should be a niche and a model for managing organizations and people.
 It represents a vision beyond immediate, short-term gains, with awareness of the organization’s role in the wider context.
 Sustainable leadership selects strategies to achieve results that meet environmental, social, and financial performance criteria.
 Organizations that have embraced sustainable leadership have a competitive advantage because it brings opportunities in the form of innovation, continuous improvement, and long-term success.

-Who are the Committee members?
+Who are the members of the Committee?

-See the whole list of committee members.
+See the full list of Committee members.

 Join the AmCham Future of Work and Education Committee